 This travel-blog is a part of a series of travel-blogs I have written about the Westman Islands.

-All around Iceland you will notice memorials, which I call the heart of every town and village in Iceland; the Memorial for drowned fishermen in Iceland, on which I am writing a special travel-blog.
+In almost all Iceland's towns and villages, you will notice memorials, which I call the heart of every town and village in Iceland; Minnismerki drukknaðra sjómanna - the Memorial for drowned fishermen in Iceland.
 We Icelanders have lost too many good men at sea and on this day we lost four more; we are glad that Guðlaugur Friðþórsson survived.